ABTSoftware/SciChart.Wpf.Examples/Examples/SciChart.Examples/Resources/ExampleSourceFiles/CreateRealtimeChart/RealTimePolarChartExampleView.xaml.c.txt

         {
             var newDataSeries = new XyDataSeries<double, double>();

-            // Create a noisy sinewave and cache
+            // Create a noisy sine wave and cache
-            // All this code is about the generation of data to create a nice randomized sinewave with
+            // All this code is about the generation of data to create a nice randomized sine wave with
             // varying phase and amplitude
-            var randomAmplitude = Constrain(_lastAmplitude + ((_random.NextDouble()) - 0.50)/2, -2.0, 2.0);
+            var randomAmplitude = Constrain(_lastAmplitude + (_random.NextDouble() - 0.50) / 2, -2.0, 2.0);
             const double phase = 0.0;

-            var noisySinewave = DataManager.Instance.GetNoisySinewave(randomAmplitude, phase, 1000, 0.25);
+            var noisySineWave = DataManager.Instance.GetNoisySinewave(randomAmplitude, phase, 1000, 0.25);
             _lastAmplitude = randomAmplitude;

             // Append to a new dataseries
-            newDataSeries.Append(noisySinewave.XData, noisySinewave.YData);
+            newDataSeries.Append(noisySineWave.XData, noisySineWave.YData);

             lineSeries.DataSeries = newDataSeries;
         }